 7. Broccoli (Brassica)

 Brassica, which includes broccoli, cauliflower, and Brussels sprouts, contains high levels of glucosinolates (sulfur-containing phytochemicals), which the body can convert into a range of cancer-fighting compounds.
-In order to convert these glucosinolates into cancer-fighting compounds, an enzyme called myrosinase must be active in these vegetables.
+To convert these glucosinolates into cancer-fighting compounds, an enzyme called myrosinase must be active in these vegetables.

 Similarly, sprouts, when cooked, produce indole, which can reduce the risk of cancer.
 Cooking sprouts break down glucosinolates into compounds that are known to have anti-cancer properties.

 Beets contain a lot of folates (vitamin B9) which help cells to grow and function.
-Folate plays an important role in controlling blood vessel damage, which can reduce the risk of heart disease and stroke.
+Folate plays a vital role in controlling blood vessel damage, which can reduce the risk of heart disease and stroke.
 Beets are naturally high in nitrates, which are converted into nitric oxide in the body.

 Sources.
 Reader’s Digest